13 Types of Common Pain

 5. Tension pain.
 This type of pain appears as blockages and feels like knots tight muscles.
 Commonly seen on the shoulder, neck and upper back on both sides of the vertebrae.
-This is due to cold and dampness, causing the blockage of the meridians.
+This is due to cold and dampness causing the blockage of the meridians.
 It is made worse by emotions and stress.
 Tension pain is quite often created by over exercise, generally in the location of the large muscles of the arms and legs.
 Both types of tension pain can be relieved by massage with deep pressure.

 7. Burning pain.
-Pain with a burning sensation, which can be alleviated by cooling.
+Pain with a burning sensation which can be alleviated by cooling.
 Often occurs with sports injuries which result in excessive heat local to the injury and where pain is felt.
-Also caused by yin deficiency due to excessive heat in the interior.
+Also caused by Yin deficiency due to excessive heat in the interior.
 Burning pain also indicates antibodies combating infection or injuries.

 8. Colic pain.
-Severe sharp, acute pain and cramping in the abdomen which is due to pathological factors and physiological changes causing excessive syndromes in the body and blockages in the organs.
+Severe, sharp, acute pain and cramping in the abdomen which is due to pathological factors and physiological changes causing excessive syndromes in the body and blockages in the organs.
 It can also be caused by liver and spleen disharmony, causing sharp pain in the stomach or diarrhea.

 9. Dull pain.
-Lingering aching sensation, which is less aggressive.
-It is often due to deficiency ofyin in the blood and deficiency of yang in the Chi.
+Lingering aching sensation which is less aggressive.
+It is often due to deficiency of Yin in the blood and deficiency of Yang in the Chi.
 This dull pain belongs to deficiency syndromes.
 Dull ache is also caused by liver energy attacking the stomach - this is often seen in indigestion.

 10. Heavy pain.
 This type of pain has the sensation of heaviness due to excessive dampness in the meridians causing Chi functional problems.
 It is also the result of fluid circulation being obstructed, commonly seen in swollen limbs and fluid retention.

 11. Aching pain.
 Feeling of aching and weariness.
-It can occur to the whole body and is often due to the invasion of a virus or dampness syndrome.
+It can occur to the entire body and is often due to the invasion of a virus or dampness syndrome.
 Aching pain in the knees and loins indicates kidney deficiency.
-Aching pain of the four limbs also suggest hormone deficiency or imbalance, commonly seen during women’s monthly cycle or menopause.
+Aching pain of the four limbs also suggests hormone deficiency or imbalance, commonly seen during women’s monthly cycle or menopause.
 This type of pain may also be caused by wind syndrome attacking the joints and muscles.

 12. Hollow pain.
 Pain with a sensation of emptiness.
 It is due to blood and Chi deficiency and the system’s lack of nutrition, commonly seen in deficiency-type headaches and some types of pain in the abdomen - such as hunger pain.